probinso/color-pollution/presentations/pdxcodeguild/pres.md

 # Goal of Talk
 In this bootcamp you will be getting exposure to general python and its application to web programming.
-This is a very small subset of the domains addressed with this language.
+This is a very small subset of the domains addressed with Python.
 I am here to talk about a problem that I'm working on in scientific computing, image processing, and machine learning.

 ---